The Crawling Hand: Cast

 Note: character names are not indicated in on-screen credits.

+Release and reception

+The Crawling Hand was first released in 1963 by Donald J. Hansen Enterprises with American International Pictures distributing the film in the summer of 1964.
+Afterwards, it was distributed for broadcast syndication by Medallion TV as part of their "Creeping Terrors" package, which included other low-budget films such as Jungle Hell, Monster from the Ocean Floor, and Robot Monster.

+Welch D. Everman described The Crawling Hand as "a film by grown-ups telling kids to grow up themselves" disguised as a teen science fiction.
+Rob Craig praised the editing, photography and music, while criticizing the script; Craig also stated that Michael J. Weldon, founder of the Psychotronic Video magazine enjoyed the film's use of The Rivingtons single "The Bird's the Word".

 Home media

 Drive-in advertisement from 1963 for The Crawling Hand and co-feature, The Slime People.

-The Crawling Hand was featured in Episode 6 of Season 1 of the TV series Mystery Science Theater 3000.
+The Crawling Hand was distributed on VHS by Video Gems and Rhino Home Video.
+It was also featured in Episode 6 of Season 1 of the TV series Mystery Science Theater 3000.
 This episode was released on VHS by Rhino Home Video in October 1999 and on DVD in June 2002, including the uncut film as a bonus feature.

 In other media

 Rick Moody's novel The Four Fingers of Death, released in July 2010 by Little, Brown and Company, is a metafictional novelization of an imagined 2025 remake of The Crawling Hand (which means that Moody's fictional 'novelization' is set in a future very different from that of the 1963 film).